Fantasy football rankings, sleepers, cheat sheets for Week 5 of the NFL season

 SportsLine's model reveals its Week 5 Fantasy football projections, PPR rankings, start-sit advice for sites like CBS Sports, ESPN and Yahoo

 Just when you thought players on byes were all you had to worry about when making Week 5 Fantasy football picks, the injury bug struck in a big way.
-Malik Nabers and Tyreek Hill are done for the year, while Lamar Jackson could be out a week, multiple weeks, or he could not miss any time at all.
+Malik Nabers and Tyreek Hill are done for the year, while Lamar Jackson (hamstring) will reportedly miss at least two weeks.
 That throws a wrench into the Fantasy football strategy for their owners, while those players on byes affects just about everyone setting Week 5 Fantasy football lineups.

 With those wideout injuries, plus the likes of DK Metcalf and Rome Odunze on byes, can you continue to rely on the likes of Quentin Johnston, Tre Tucker and Michael Pittman Jr.?
 They are all in the top 15 of positional Fantasy football rankings, while bigger-named wideouts like Calvin Ridley, Jerry Jeudy and Cooper Kupp sit outside the top 50.
 With everything going on, your Fantasy football start/sit decisions will likely be tougher for Week 5 Fantasy football lineups than for any other week thus far.
 Before making your Week 5 Fantasy football picks, be sure to check out the Week 5 Fantasy football rankings from the proven computer model at SportsLine.